coder/paralleltestctx/README.md

 # paralleltestctx

-A Go static analysis tool that warns when timeout contexts are used after `t.Parallel()` calls in tests.
+A Go static analysis tool that warns when contexts with a deadline are used in parallel subtests.

 ## Problem

-See [our blog post](https://coder.com/blog/go-testing-contexts-and-t-parallel) for an in-depth explanation of the problem.
+See [our blog post](https://coder.com/blog/go-testing-contexts-and-t-parallel) for an in-depth explanation of the problem. tl;dr - Always call `t.Parallel()` before `context.WithTimeout()`

 ## Usage